 By default, all agent windows appear within the Merkato Desktop window.
-If you want the agent window to appear as an independent window on your Windows screen, select Detach All from the Windows pull-down menu, as shown below:
+If you want the agent window windows screen, select Detach All from the Windows pull-down menu, as shown below:

 When you select Detach All a check appears beside the name in the menu-bar.
 The agent window separates, and can then be viewed outside of the Merkato desktop, as shown in Figure 9.